KevinAsbury/ExpressTransport/README.md

 ### Postman
 The postman template is myexpressway app.postman_collection.json, open this file to begin testing the endpoints.
 Be sure to update the tokens if they are expired.

+## Postman Testing
+You will find testing for each route in the provided postman configuration.